kingsleyabonyi/kingsleyabonyi/README.md

 - 🔭 I’m currently working on music app
 - 🌱 I’m currently learning flask and fastApi
-- 👯 I’m looking to collaborate on baackend dev projects
+- 👯 I’m looking to collaborate on backend dev projects
 - 🤔 I’m looking for help with Internship opportunities to horne my skills
 - 💬 Ask me about Life and personal Opinions
 - 📫 How to reach me: kinabonyi@gmail.com